textpattern/textpattern.github.io/README.md

    * an unordered list of links to the `h2` headers only (e.g. `[Header label](#xxx)`), and
    * use `#xxx` as the anchors, where `xxx` is the heading text in lowercase with hyphens (i.e. for linking to `## Example heading` the anchor would be `(#example-heading)`).
 4. Avoid using `h4`-`h6` header levels, if possible, especially `h5`-`h6`.
 Deep structuring means the copy is too complex for new-user docs.
 Try and structure content with `h2`-`h3` only (and `h4` if really necessary).
-5. Use [kramdown footnotes](http://kramdown.gettalong.org/syntax.html#footnotes) in a given section for any "tips" or side details not needing said in the primary paragraph.
+5. Use [Kramdown footnotes](http://kramdown.gettalong.org/syntax.html#footnotes) in a given section for any "tips" or side details not needing said in the primary paragraph.
 Use a subsequent number for each new footnote on the page, even if they're not in the same section. ([Footnote examples](security/index.textile))

 ## Concise copywriting